Climate of Alabama

 The state of Alabama is classified as humid subtropical (Cfa) under the Köppen climate classification.
 The state's average annual temperature is 64 °F (18 °C).
 Temperatures tend to be warmer in the state's southern portion with its proximity to the Gulf of Mexico, while its northern portions, especially in the Appalachian Mountains in the northeast, tend to be slightly cooler.
-Alabama generally has very hot summers and mild winters with copious precipitation throughout the year.
+Alabama generally has hot, humid summers and mild winters with copious precipitation throughout the year.
 The state receives an average of 56 in of rainfall each year and experiences a lengthy growing season of up to 300 days in its southern portion.
 Hailstorms occur occasionally during the spring and summer here, but they are seldom destructive.
 Heavy fogs are rare, and they are confined chiefly to the coast.
 Thunderstorms also occur year-around.
 They are most common in the summer, but they are most commonly severe during the spring (i.e. March through May) and late autumn (i.e. November).
 That is when destructive winds and tornadoes occur frequently, especially in the northern and central parts of the state.
 Central and northern Alabama are squarely within Dixie Alley, the primary area in the U.S. outside the Southern Plains (i.e. the traditional Tornado Alley) with relatively high tornado risk.
 Alabama is ranked second in the U.S for the deadliest tornadoes.
 Hurricanes are quite common in the state, especially in the southern part.
 Major hurricanes occasionally strike the coast, such as Hurricane Frederic in September 1979 and Hurricane Ivan in September 2004; both storms resulted in significant to devastating damage in the Mobile area.